 “In November 2020, CBP under the Trump administration had fewer than 800 unaccompanied alien children, family units, and single adults in custody.
 In March of this year, that number had exploded to more than 10,000.
 Even though apprehensions started increasing in 2020, as growing numbers of illegal migrants gambled on a potential Biden election victory and subsequent amnesty, the Trump administration had strong policies in place to quickly and responsibly process and deport most of these individuals.
 This meant there was no systemic issue with backlogs or overcrowded CBP or HHS facilities,” Morgan said.

-Biden Claims His Administration Has Control Of The Border Crisis
+46: Biden Claims His Administration Has Control of the Border Crisis

-In an interview with NBC’s Craig Melvin on “Today,” Biden falsely claimed that his administration successfully reigned in the Southern border crisis.
+In an interview with NBC’s Craig Melvin on “Today,” Biden falsely claimed his administration successfully reigned in the southern border crisis.

 “It’s way down now, we’ve now gotten control,” Biden said.